nodejs/node/doc/api/path.md

 The default operation of the `path` module varies based on the operating system on which a Node.js application is running.
-Specifically, when running on a Windows operating system, the `path` module will assume that Window-style paths are being used.
+Specifically, when running on a Windows operating system, the `path` module will assume that Windows-style paths are being used.

 For example, using the `path.basename()` function with the Windows file path